Exam board · Qualifications Scotland

 Common questions

-SQA — the Scottish Qualifications Authority — is Scotland's sole national awarding body and a non-departmental public body of the Scottish Government.
-It awards every Scottish school qualification (Nationals, Highers, Advanced Highers), the Scottish Baccalaureate, vocational SVQs, and college-level HNC/HND awards.
-There's no Scottish equivalent to the multi-board English market — SQA is it.
+It's Scotland's sole national awarding body, a non-departmental public body of the Scottish Government.
+It awards every Scottish school qualification (National 3, 4, 5; Higher; Advanced Higher), the Scottish Baccalaureate, vocational SVQs, and college-level HNC and HND awards.
+There's no Scottish equivalent to the multi-board English market; one body covers it all.

 • How do Scottish qualifications compare to GCSE / A-level? +

-Roughly: National 5 ≈ GCSE (typically taken in S4, age 15-16); Higher ≈ AS-level (taken in S5, age 16-17); Advanced Higher ≈ A-level but academically slightly broader and often considered closer to first-year undergraduate level in places.
+Roughly: National 5 is comparable to GCSE (typically taken in S4, age 15-16); Higher is comparable to AS-level (taken in S5, age 16-17); Advanced Higher is comparable to A-level but academically slightly broader and often considered closer to first-year undergraduate level in places.
 The structures are quite different though: Scottish students typically take five Highers in S5 and three or four Advanced Highers in S6, rather than three A-levels over two years.

-• Does my child need Highers or Advanced Highers for university? +
+• Does my child need Higher or Advanced Higher for university? +

 Five Highers (with strong grades) is the standard Scottish university entry profile for Scottish universities.
-Advanced Highers strengthen the application and are often required for competitive courses (Medicine, Law, certain Engineering programmes).
-For non-Scottish UK universities, three Advanced Highers ≈ three A-levels for entry purposes.
+Advanced Higher strengthens the application and is often required for competitive courses (Medicine, Law, certain Engineering programmes).
+For non-Scottish UK universities, three Advanced Highers is roughly three A-levels for entry purposes.
 UCAS handles the equivalence.

 • Are there different SQA papers for different schools? +